 figure(2) plot(doy(t),y,'o') axis tight box off xlabel 'day of year'

 In this toy dataset, we know we should have a sinusoid with an amplitude of 75 units, a maximum value on day 123, and a long term trend of -2.2 units per year.
 And since we intentionally added 36 units of gaussian noise, we know the sinusoid should match the "measurements" to about an rms error of 36 units.

 [ft,ft_error] = sinefit(t,y,'terms',4)

-The numbers above tell us that sinefit has determined our 100 noisy datapoints are characterized by a sinusoid with an amplitude of 77.81 units (quite close to the prescribed value of 75), a maximum on day 123.4 (within a half day of the presecribed) and a linear trend of -2.26 units per year (-2.2 presecribed).
-The optional second output of the sinefit function tells us the sinusoid matches the "measurements" to a 1-sigma uncertainty of 36.37, which matches our prescribed value of gaussian noise.
+The numbers above tell us that sinefit has determined our 100 noisy datapoints are characterized by a sinusoid with an amplitude of ft(1) units, which we see is close to the prescribed value of 75, a maximum value near the 123rd day of the year, and a linear trend of about -2.2 units per year.
+The optional second output of the sinefit function tells us the sinusoid matches the "measurements" to a 1-sigma uncertainty given by ft_error, which is in line with the prescribed value of gaussian noise.

 Here is the sinusoid fit to the data: